flimflam-austin/hugo-cms-test/content/quick_reads/20201118-plans-for-afghanistan/index.md

       and Iraq – leaving roughly 2500 troops in each country.

-      U.S. troops will continue to _“defend”_ embassies and _“the other agencies of the U.S. gov’t doing important work…They’ll defend our diplomats and they’ll deter our foes.”_ White House National Security Advisor Robert O’Brien
+      U.S. troops will continue to_“defend”_ embassies and_“the other agencies
+      of the U.S. gov’t doing important work…They’ll defend our diplomats and they’ll deter our foes.”_ White House National Security Advisor Robert O’Brien
     _key: 84ab5f7bcad2
   - order: 2
+    useCheckmark: false
     body: >-
       > “I believe these additional reductions of American troops from terrorist areas are a mistake… (The Taliban have) done nothing — met no condition —